babyfungus/coinsnotify/README.md

 # Coinsnotify
 Bitcoin notification API

-Coinsnotify is an alarm service(email or HTTP) when the deposit details of the coin deposit are confirmed. https://www.coinsnotify.com
+Coinsnotify is an alarm service(email or HTTP) when the deposit details of Bitcoin deposit are confirmed. https://www.coinsnotify.com

 # API KEY